81reap/WISC-SP13/README.md

 # WISC-SP13
 Term project for [CS 552](http://pages.cs.wisc.edu/~karu/courses/cs552/fall2020/wiki/index.php/Main/HomePage).
 Complete functional design of a microprocessor called the WISC-SP13 and cache modules written in Verilog.
-Project information provide by the instructors of this class was adapted and changed to make this readme.
+Project information provide by the instructors of this class was adapted and changed to make this README.

-In order to run the processor, you will need a deveoplent enviroment simmilar to the CS Lab machines at UW Madison.
-Unfortunatly I do not know how set this up, and cannot distrubute a Docker image as a paid licence is needed to run some of the programs used.
+In order to run the processor, you will need a development environment similar to the CS Lab machines at UW Madison.
+Unfortunately I do not know how set this up, and cannot distribute a Docker image as a paid licenses are needed to run some of the programs used.

 ## Micro architecture Specifications
 The WISC-SP13 architecture is similar to the MIPS R2000 in the way it includes a load/store architecture and three fixed-length instruction formats.
-WISC-SP13 is diffrent from MIPS R2000 due to the smaller instruction set and use 16-bit words.
+WISC-SP13 is different from MIPS R2000 due to the smaller instruction set and use 16-bit words.

 ## demo 1: Unpiplined Design
-Demo 1 uses a single cycle perfect memory to create an unpiplined implemetnation of our microprocessor.
-We use two indivendual memory modules, one for instruction and one for data, to achive instruction fetched and data reads/writes in the same cycle.
+Demo 1 uses a single cycle perfect memory to create an unpiplined implementation of our microprocessor.
+We use two individual memory modules, one for instruction and one for data, to achieve instruction fetched and data reads/writes in the same cycle.

 ## demo 2